 Artificial intelligence in automotive engineering

-When we think about applying artificial intelligence in the automotive sector, we often think about self-driving cars.
+When we think about applying artificial intelligence in automotive, we often think about self-driving cars.
 Fully self-driving cars haven’t hit the public roads yet.
 However, the industry is clearly keeping a close watch on the evolution and investing a lot of time, technology, and resources to develop autonomous systems.
 And yes, the mastery of artificial intelligence tools will be key to successful autonomous vehicle design and development.

 But are you focusing on AI solely in the context of autonomous vehicles and advanced drivers’ assistance systems (ADAS) development?
 If so, you might be missing out on opportunities to enhance your engineering practices.